-9.28.
+9.29.
 Mathematics

+'''

+B.S. in Mathematics (TU)B.S. in Mathematics - Actuarial Science Track (TU)Minor in Mathematics (TU)

+'''

-B.S. in Mathematics (TU) Minor in Mathematics (TU) During the course of study in Mathematics, students move from a concrete, algorithmic mode of reasoning in early courses to a more abstract, formal mode of reasoning in the later capstone courses.
+During the course of study in Mathematics, students move from a concrete, algorithmic mode of reasoning in early courses to a more abstract, formal mode of reasoning in the later capstone courses.

-The successful Mathematics major will:
+Successful Mathematics majors will:

-- Sharpen his/her problem-solving skills, - Communicate mathematical results in a rigorous way that exhibits good mathematical speaking, and - Communicate mathematical results in a rigorous way that exhibits good mathematical writing.
+- Sharpen their problem-solving skills, - Communicate mathematical results in a rigorous way that exhibits good mathematical speaking, and - Communicate mathematical results in a rigorous way that exhibits good mathematical writing.